Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 Module Manager by Sarbian
 Cyclone engine by blackheart612 and is distributed under the CC-BY-NC-SA 3.0 license.
-Firespitter by Snjo.

 ---LICENSE---
-Art Assets, including .mu, .mbm, and .dds files but excluding the Cyclone engine are copyright 2014-2016 by Michael Billard, All Rights Reserved.
+Art Assets, including .mu, .mbm, and .dds files are copyright 2014-2016 by Michael Billard, All Rights Reserved.
-Cyclone by blackheart612 is distributed under the CC-BY-NC-SA 3.0 license.

 Wild Blue Industries is trademarked by Michael Billard.
 All Rights Reserved.
 Note that Wild Blue Industries is a ficticious entity